About Our Review & Decision-Making Process

 The programming team then invites more detailed proposals from sessions organizers who advance to Round Two where each proposal receives a double-blind peer review (typically with feedback from three reviewers) by our peer review panel.

-Final selections are made based on initial votes and comments from the Round One, feedback from the peer review panel of practitioners (see below), and discussion among the conference organizers.
+Final selections are made based on community interest and comments from the Round One, feedback from the peer review panel of practitioners (see below), and discussion among the conference organizers.

 2020 Peer Review Panel

 The following individuals will offer feedback and recommendations on proposals received through the Public Proposal Process: